argmin-rs/argmin/media/book/src/running_solver.md

 The initial state of the optimization run can be modified via the [`configure`](https://docs.rs/argmin/latest/argmin/core/struct.Executor.html#method.configure) method.
 This method accepts a closure with the state as only parameter.
 This allows one to provide initial parameter vectors, cost function values, Hessians, and so on via the closure.
-There are diffent kinds/types of state and the particular kind of state used depends on the solver.
+There are different kinds/types of state and the particular kind of state used depends on the solver.
 Most solvers internally use [`IterState`](https://docs.rs/argmin/latest/argmin/core/struct.IterState.html), but some (for instance Particle Swarm Optimization) use [`PopulationState`](https://docs.rs/argmin/latest/argmin/core/struct.PopulationState.html).
 Please refer to the respective documentation for details on how to modify the state.